-Study Visits bring together the essence of ELSA and S&C as it is academic, cultural and social exchange of ELSA groups on either national or international level.
-Moreover, this project can be organised with international organisations such as ALSA4, ILSA5 or DLSA6.
-Study Visits may be:
+Study visits bring together the essence of ELSA and S&C as it is the academic, cultural and social exchange of ELSA groups on either national or international level.
+Moreover, according to our regulations you can also organise this project with ALSA3, ILSA4 or DLSA5.
+They may be:

-- unilateral when one group visits another with minimum 5 participants per group; - bilateral when two groups visit each other with minimum 5 participants per group; - multilateral several groups visit one group (or several groups visit each of them in turn) with minimum 5 participants in total.
+- unilateral when one group visits another with a minimum of 5 participants per group; - bilateral when two groups visit each other with a minimum of 5 participants per group; - multilateral several groups visit one group (or several groups visit each of them in turn) with a minimum of 5 participants in total.